Cheng-CZ/TTID/README.md

 # Description

-This is a sample implementation of Time-sensitive and Topic-specific Influencer Detection(TTID) Model.
+This is a sample implementation of Time-sensitive and Topic-specific Influencer Measurement(TTIM) Model.

 ## Dependencies
 Tensorflow